ripleyaffect/bias/README.md

 ## Use ##

-To use the tool, enter the command "bias.rb FILENAME" at the command line, where FILENAME is a file containing the text you wish to be analyzed.
+To use the tool, enter the command "./bias.rb FILENAME" at the command line, where FILENAME is a file containing the text you wish to be analyzed.
+Note that it may be neccesary to change the file persmissions to allow bias.rb to run as an executable.
+You can do this by typing "chmod +x bias.rb" at the command line.
 The tool comes packaged with a default dictionary, but has the capabilty to use proprietary dicitonaries.
 A proprietary dictionary should be supplied on the command line, after the name of the file to be analyzed.
 Thus, the command to analyze a file with dictionary DICTIONARY is "bias.rb FILENAME DICTIONARY"

 ## Dictionary Files ##